-Micah joined Education Commission of the States as a policy analyst in 2013, leaving behind the desert for the snowier climes of Colorado.
-She works on a number of K-12 policy areas, including English learner policies, school choice and school safety.
-Previously, she worked for the Legislative Counsel Bureau in Nevada and as a legislative auditor in Arizona.
-Micah has a master’s in public education and a bachelor’s in liberal arts and history.
-She enjoys spending time in the outdoors, puttering around the kitchen, and doing whatever she can to become her niece’s and nephews’ favorite auntie.
+Micah is a policy analyst with Education Commission of the States and leads the organization’s work on school choice issues.
+She has been with Education Commission of the States since 2013.
+Previously, she worked for the Legislative Counsel Bureau in Nevada and the Legal Aid Center of Southern Nevada, and as a legislative auditor in Arizona.
+Micah has a master’s degree in public administration and a bachelor’s degree in liberal arts and history.
+She enjoys puttering around the kitchen, enjoying Colorado’s beautiful outdoors and taking in the many cultural events available in Denver.

 Julie Rowland Woods

 Julie Rowland Woods is a senior policy analyst.
 In her role, Julie researches and analyzes K-12 education policies and provides support to policymakers on education issues, with a focus on standards, assessments, accountability and federal law.
 Julie earned her law degree and master’s degree in education policy from the Pennsylvania State University and is a Colorado licensed attorney.
 She has taught legal research and writing to attorneys from around the world and taught English as a second language to immigrants.
 Julie is a proud Texan but married a Midwesterner and is raising a Colorado native daughter.